finnporter/100-days-of-code/log.md

 **Today's Progress**: Doing the last of the skillshare class and then some research about Rails.
 Like Leila Hofer's video about MVC and Rails.
 Got started with Learn Ruby the Hard Way.

-**Thoughts** Took a long walk in the cold today, so my typing is off.
+**Thoughts** Took a long walk in the cold today, so my frozen fingers don't like typing.
 But I'm glad I sat down to code anyways.

 **Link(s)** https://www.youtube.com/watch?v=gTBCHu0btn8